Get these skew dice here:

 From Amazon: BUY NOW 120 sided dice

-120 Sided Fair Dice: mathematically this die has the maximum possible number of sides with equal area.
-Two mathematicians, Robert Fathauer and Henry Segerman, realized that the oddly named regular polyhedron (disdyakis triacontahedron) had the needed geometry to make a 120 sided fair die.
+he d120: mathematically this die has the maximum possible number of sides with equal area (discovered so far).
+Two mathematicians, Robert Fathauer and Henry Segerman, realized that the oddly named uniform convex polyhedron (disdyakis triacontahedron) had the needed geometry to make a 120 sided fair die.
 Like the familiar 6 sided die, the d120 has the following properties: every side must have equal area and the numbers on parallel sides (top and bottom) must sum to the same number.
 The inventors admit that they do not have any suggested use for these dice- they made them purely because mathematically it was possible to do so!

 Skew Dice: these unusually shaped dice are completely fair- roll them and the probability of outcomes are identical to a standard set of dice!
 The odd shapes are a special type of polyhedra called asymmetric trigonal trapezohedra which come in right and left handed versions- this set has one of each (mirror images of each other).
 What allows this shape to be fair like a cube has to do with the property of being isohedral, where each face of an object will map onto all other faces via a symmetry of the object.
 Manufactured by The Dice Lab.